amruthak-code/BertMCQ-Generator/README.md

 ---

 Find the demo here - > [▶ Watch the demo](https://github.com/amruthak-code/BertMCQ-Generator/releases/download/v1/Screen.Recording.2025-10-04.at.1.16.02.AM.mov)
+You can also find it in the releases (v1) .
 > **Python 3.11 is recommended** (Torch & PKE install cleanly).
 Python 3.13 may fail to build PKE.

 ```bash